Curriculum

 Medical Assistant Diploma Curriculum

 Penn Foster’s online, self-paced Medical Assistant Diploma Program can help students prepare for industry-standard exams from home.
-Geared toward building foundational skills, you’ll cover courses from an Introduction to Medical Terminology to a Clinical Procedures Lab to build your knowledge in the field.
+Geared toward building foundational skills, you’ll cover courses from an Introduction to Medical Terminology to Clinical Procedures.

 Medical Assistant